1917 French Army mutinies: Repression

-From 8 June, the military authorities took swift and decisive action: mass arrests were followed by mass trials.
+On 8 June, the military authorities took swift and decisive action: mass arrests were followed by mass trials.
 Those arrested were selected by their own officers and NCOs, with the implicit consent of the rank and file.
 There were 3,427 conseils de guerre (courts-martial).
-In 1967, research by Guy Pedroncini found 2,878 sentences of hard labour and 629 death sentences but only 49 of these were carried out.
-The relative lack of rigour in repressing the mutinies provoked adverse reactions among some French divisional commanders.
-Pétain and French President Raymond Poincaré, on the other hand, made it their policy to mend the French Army's morale and to avoid acting in a way that could aggravate the loss.
+In 1967, research by Pedroncini found 2,878 sentences of hard labour and 629 death sentences, of which only were carried out.
+The relative lack of rigour in repressing the mutinies provoked adverse reactions from some French divisional commanders.
+Pétain and French President Raymond Poincaré, on the other hand, made it their policy to mend the French Army's morale and to avoid acting in a way that could aggravate its losses.

-Possible execution at Verdun during the mutinies in 1917.
-The original French text accompanying the photograph notes that the uniforms are those of 1914/15 and that the execution may be that of a spy at the beginning of the war.
+A possible execution at Verdun during the 1917 mutinies.
+The original French text that accompanies the photograph notes that the uniforms are those of 1914/15 and that the execution may be that of a spy at the beginning of the war.

-When the news of the revolution in Russia and the abdication of Tsar Nicholas II reached France there were some demonstrations amongst Russian units in France.
+When the news of February Revolution and of the abdication of Tsar Nicholas II reached France, there were some demonstrations by Russian units in France.
 When an order from Russia to elect soviets was received on 16 April, the French Army whisked the Russians away from the front and moved them to central France.
-The Russians put on a big May Day parade and then mutinied.
-The First Russian Brigade was encircled by loyal Russian troops in September 1917 at Camp de La Courtine and bombarded with artillery, killing eight men and wounding 28.
-That episode became the basis of widespread false rumours that the French had bombarded French units.
-The Russian troops (about 10,000 men) were demobilised, transferred to labor battalions and the ringleaders were sent to North Africa in penal servitude.
+The Russians put on a large May Day parade and then mutinied.
+The 1st Russian Brigade was encircled by loyal Russian troops in September 1917 at camp de La Courtine and bombarded with artillery, which killed eight men and wounded 28.
+That episode became the basis of widespread false rumours that the French had bombarded their own units.
+The Russian troops (about 10,000 men) were demobilised and transferred to labour battalions, and the ringleaders were sent to North Africa in penal servitude.

 Along with the deterrent of military justice, Pétain offered more regular and longer leave and an end to grand offensives "until the arrival of tanks and Americans on the front".
-They feared that infantry offensives could never prevail over the fire of machine-guns and artillery.
+It was feared that infantry offensives could never prevail over the fire of machine-guns and artillery.
 Pétain restored morale by a combination of rest periods, frequent rotations of the front-line units and regular home furloughs.